Table of Contents

 The settings can be adjusted with any text editor.
 However, you should be careful, if you set something wrong, the server can be damaged.

-PowerTOP is an analysis tool for energy consumption.
+PowerTOP is a useful tool for analyzing power consumption.
+Install it with:

 sudo apt install powertop